 Childcare expenses: If you have young children, then your presence in the family will be missed, and we’re sure you’ll still want to put Frosties on their breakfast table after you’re gone.
 It is worth considering that your children may need to be cared for, and this may need covering.
 Just how much you need will depend on how many children you have and how old they are.

 Education fees: It is every parent’s dream for their children to get a higher education and this comes at a cost.
 There are policies available that will be able to cover your children’s university and school fees.

 Replacement of income: It may be the case that when you pass away, your family is less likely to be able to live the same quality of life.
-There are policies that can cover your family from this loss of income.
-However, this is the hardest calculation to make as it requires working out how much your family may need in the future.
+There are policies that can cover your family from this loss of income, helping them cover the cost of living.
+However, this is the hardest calculation to make, as it requires working out how much your family may need in the future.

 Health (including family medical history)